kingzamzon/docs/docs/sdk/wrapped-keys/overview.md

 ### Decrypting the Private Key

 When you submit a request to the Wrapped Keys backend service via one of the SDK methods, you must provide PKP Session Signatures.
 From these Session Signatures, an Ethereum address corresponding to the PKP can be derived.
-It's this address that the Lit Action submits as part of it's request to the Lit network to decrypt the Wrapped Key.
+It's this address that the Lit Action submits as part of its request to the Lit network to decrypt the Wrapped Key.

 If the derived Ethereum address from the PKP Session Signatures matches the address used to encrypt the Wrapped Key, then decryption is authorized and the Lit Action is able to collect and combine the decryption shares from the Lit nodes and obtain the plaintext private key.

 The plaintext private key only exists within the TEE of a single Lit node that is executing the Lit Action.
 This is enforced using the [decryptToSingleNode](https://actions-docs.litprotocol.com/#decrypttosinglenode) Lit Action method.
 This single Lit node executing the Lit Action is then able to use the plaintext private to perform signing operations.
-After the Lit Action is finished executing, the TEE memory is wiped and the plaintext private key seizes to exist.
+After the Lit Action is finished executing, the TEE memory is wiped and the plaintext private key ceases to exist.